Anas' exposé: 'Tiger Eye has no video depicting any interaction with Ofori-Atta' - Baako

 Source: www.ghanaweb.com

-Abdul Malik Kweku Baako, Editor-in-Chief of the New Crusading Guide, has denied any meeting in Dubia involving Tiger Eye P.I. investigators and the embattled Finance Minister, Ken Ofori-Atta.
+Abdul Malik Kweku Baako, Editor-in-Chief of the New Crusading Guide, has denied any meeting in Dubai involving Tiger Eye P.I. investigators and the embattled Finance Minister, Ken Ofori-Atta.

-Pro-NPP media network, Asaase radio, in a report, alleged a supposed meeting with the finance minister in Dubia which lasted five minutes, left the minister irritated when the Tiger Eye team attempted to 'entrap' him with a money gift.
+Pro-NPP media network, Asaase radio, in a report, alleged a meeting between Anas' agents and the Finance Minister in Dubai, stating that the five-minute interaction left the minister irritated when the Tiger Eye team attempted to 'entrap' him with a money gift.

 The report said, Tiger Eye P.I. investigators, posed as investors who wanted to invest in Ghana, therefore, needing to meet the minister to discuss opportunities and other modalities of setting up in Ghana.

-It further established that the investigators had earlier met with Charles Adu Boahen, Ofori-Atta's deputy back in 2018, in a hotel suite in the United Araba Emirates, UAE, where the now dismissed Adu Boahen was given monies in lieu of helping the investors get access to among other Vice President Mahamudu Bawumia who allegedly took a US$200,000 'appearance fee' to meet investors.
+It further established that the investigators had earlier met with Charles Adu Boahen, Ofori-Atta's deputy back in 2018, in a hotel suite in the United Araba Emirates, UAE, where the now dismissed Adu Boahen was given monies in lieu of helping the investors get access to among other Vice President Mahamudu Bawumia.

-After meeting with them, they then proceeded to meet with Ken Ofori-Atta briefly at the Dubai airport while he was on transit to Tokyo on an official assignment.
+After their meeting, they then proceeded to meet with Ken Ofori-Atta briefly at the Dubai airport while he was on transit to Tokyo on an official assignment.

-The report said neither the minister nor his PA accepted the money gift from the Tiger Eye P.I. team leaving the minister irritated.
+The report said neither the minister nor his PA accepted the money gift from the Tiger Eye P.I. team.

-"After the meeting with Charles Adu Boahen, Tiger Eye P.I., was not satisfied and wanted to trap the bigger fish, Finance Minister, Ken Ofori-Atta.

-"They were to have their chance, they thought when after several attempts Mr. Ofori-Atta agreed to meet them at the airport in Dubai on transit to Tokyo, Japan," Asaase radio reportage stated.

 "Mr. Ofori-Atta was informed the meeting was with the Chairman of Al Baraka Islamic Bank of Bahrain, whose interest was to invest $500m to set up an “ethical” bank in Ghana.